top of page

 Search

-Toileting Troubles?
-How OT Can Support Toilet Training for Children with Additional Needs
+Toilet Training Support for Children with Unique Needs

-Most children begin toilet training between ages 2 and 3, but many don’t fully achieve independence until 4 or later.
-For neurodivergent children or those with developmental delays, the process may take longer—and may require specific interventions.
+Most children begin toilet training between ages 2 and 3.
+However, many don’t fully achieve independence until age 4 or later.
+For neurodivergent children or those with developmental delays, the process may take longer and may require specific interventions.

 Consider OT support if your child: